sandrawing/cs107-FinalProject/docs/documentation.md

 	       [-6.22988631e-01, -2.49195453e+01]])]
        ```

-      * Then, we show how to handle the case of various functions.
-Let's begin with a simple case when the input of different variables is scalar.
-The user begins by initializing different AD forward mode object with input values for different variables.
-Then, the user can define various functions to be evaluated using Vector class.
-And the val function inside Vector class gives the output values of the functions.
-And the jacobian function inside Vector class.
+      * Then, we show how to handle the most complicated case, where we have multiple variables, and each of the variable has vector input, and we evaluate them for multiple functions.
+Compared with the previous one, this time, the jacobian function inside Vector class would return a list of variable names and a list of numpy matrix.

         ```python
         x = AutoDiff([3, 1], name='x')